-Mexican-style baked potato topped with a flavorful fiesta black bean mixture!
-Super easy to assemble, this meal is great for busy weeknights.
-(Vegan and gluten free)
+Mexican-style stuffed baked potato topped with fiesta black bean & corn mixture!
+Super easy to assemble and great for busy weeknights.
+(Vegan, gluten free, oil-free)

 Mexican Fiesta Baked Potato

 - 4 medium/large potatoes (I use organic russet)